frontendpatterns/frontendpatterns.dev/src/content/patterns/user-interaction-testing.md

 ## Solution

-Apply the User Interaction Testing pattern by simulating user events like clicks and typing to test real-world behavior, and reinforce it with concise examples or tests.
+Simulate user events like clicks and typing to test real-world behavior.
 For example, run an integration test that fills the checkout form, submits it, and asserts on the rendered receipt.